tinyerp/erppeek/README.rst

 Command line arguments
 ----------------------

-There are few arguments to query OpenERP models from the command line.
+There are few arguments to query Odoo models from the command line.
 Although it is quite limited::

     $ erppeek --help
     Usage: erppeek [options] [search_term_or_id [search_term_or_id ...]]

-    Inspect data on OpenERP objects.
+    Inspect data on Odoo objects.
 Use interactively or query a model (-m) and pass search terms or ids as positional parameters after the options.

     Options: